 - Virtual recruitment is highly effective when used with communication platforms like Microsoft Teams and Slack.
 Tools like video chat platforms and applicant tracking systems are excellent ways to conduct interviews and gather online assessments.

 - Digital candidate sourcing and matching technology expedite recruitment processes like never before.
 An ATS can even be integrated with job boards.
-You can also use keywords from the job descriptions to automate candidate harvesting through social platforms, like LinkedIn.

 - An HRMS (human resource management system) bridges the skills gap by offering customizable training and learning modules and mentorship opportunities for candidates of all skill levels.